The Real Reasons Why OnlyFans’ Porn Ban Is Taking Place

 So, if child sexual abuse is their primary concern, why aren’t Exodus Cry and NCOSE going after the Snapchats and Facebooks of the world?
 The answer is clear.

-Three weeks after The Daily Beast published the open letter to Mastercard, on June 30, 2021, Mastercard executives met with the performer union the Adult Performance Artists Guild (APAG), to discuss concerns that platforms like OnlyFans would remove adult content due to Mastercard’s own policy changes set to take effect on Oct.
-15, 2021.
-During that meeting, Mastercard stated it had no intention of having legal adult content removed from its clients’ platforms.
-We reached out to Mastercard for their response to the OnlyFans announcement but have not yet received a reply.
+Three weeks after The Daily Beast published the open letter to MasterCard, on June 30, MasterCard executives met with the performer union the Adult Performance Artists Guild (APAG) to discuss concerns that platforms like OnlyFans would remove adult content due to MasterCard’s own policy changes set to take effect on Oct.
+15. During that meeting, MasterCard stated it had no intention of having legal adult content removed from its clients’ platforms.
+We reached out to MasterCard for its response to the OnlyFans announcement but have not yet received a reply.